eficode-academy/kubernetes-katas/services.md

 If you want to know more about Services, you can read more about them [here](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).

+> :bulb: Hint: You can use the `kubectl explain` command to get more information about the fields in the yaml file.
+For example, `kubectl explain service.spec` will give you more information about the spec field in the service yaml file.
 ## Exercise

 In this exercise you will start both the front and backend pods.